Happy-Ferret/addressbook/README.md

     * Import from CSV
     * Export to CSV

+## Instructions to run locally

+Get the source code:

+- `go get github.com/JessTheBell/addressbook`

+Navigate to the project folder:

+- `cd $GOPATH/src/github.com/JessTheBell/addressbook `

+Start the project:

+- `go run main.go`

+Open `localhost:8080` in the browser of your choice.

+Have Fun!

 There is a disabled populate() function.
 To start the server with some default entries, uncomment that line in main.

 --------